United States Army Foreign Science and Technology Center

 The new Center found a home in the Munitions Building on the Mall in Washington, DC.
 When President Nixon ordered that the Munitions Building be demolished in 1970, FSTC relocated to a federal building in downtown Charlottesville, Virginia.
-During the move, part of FSTC was temporarily located in Building T-7 at Gravelly Point near Washington National Airport.
+During the move, part of FSTC was temporarily located in Building T-7 (a World War II temporary building no longer standing) at Gravelly Point near Washington National Airport.
 Once needed building modifications were completed, the remainder of the organization was moved to Charlottesville.

 On 1 July 1984, command of FSTC was transferred to the US Army Intelligence Agency, a field operating agency subordinate to the Office of the Assistant Chief of Staff for Intelligence, Army General Staff by DAGO 18, 1984.

-On 12 October 1991 the US Army Intelligence Agency was reassigned to the US Army Intelligence and Security Command (INSCOM) by INSCOM PO 79-1, 1991.
+On 12 October 1991 the US Army Intelligence Agency was reassigned to the US Army Intelligence and Security Command (INSCOM) by INSCOM PO 79–1, 1991.

-On 10 April 1992, FSTC was reassigned from the Army Intelligence Agency to the United States Army Intelligence and Security Command by INSCOM PO 41-2, 1992.
+On 10 April 1992, FSTC was reassigned from the Army Intelligence Agency to the United States Army Intelligence and Security Command by INSCOM PO 41–2, 1992.

 On 8 July 1994, FSTC and the US Army Intelligence and Threat Analysis Center were merged.
-The new organization, named the National Ground Intelligence Center, with its headquarters in Charlottesville, Virginia, was created as a "provisional" organization by INSCOM PO 41-1, 1994.
-On 1 October 1995, the National Ground Intelligence Center was confirmed as an official, permanent Army organization by INSCOM P0 234-1, 1995.
+The new organization, named the National Ground Intelligence Center, with its headquarters in Charlottesville, Virginia, was created as a "provisional" organization by INSCOM PO 41–1, 1994.
+On 1 October 1995, the National Ground Intelligence Center was confirmed as an official, permanent Army organization by INSCOM P0 234–1, 1995.